How to Build a Winning Culture #3: Ownership as a Team Game

 CONTENTS

-For those unfamiliar with sales, it might appear as an arena for lone wolves - professionals who single-handedly close deals and thrive on individual glory.
-This is a common perception, but it is a fallacy.
-In reality, especially in the age of modern sales methodologies like MEDDPICC, the most transformational and defining deals require a constant and continuous collective effort.
+For those unfamiliar with sales, it might appear as an arena for lone wolves — professionals who single-handedly close deals and thrive on individual glory.
+This is a common perception, but it's a fallacy.
+In reality, especially in the age of modern sales methodologies like MEDDPICC, the most transformational deals require a constant, collective effort.

 Collective Deal Ownership: A Closer Look